divyanshv21/automating-copy-python/README.md

-Of course!
-Here's a slightly expanded version of the content for your GitHub README file:

----

 # Automated File Copying with Python

 This project aims to simplify the task of file management and backup by automating the process of copying specific file extensions from a source folder to a destination folder using Python.
 It provides a convenient way to organize and archive files efficiently, allowing users to focus on their work without manual file handling.